railsbump/app/README.md

 - `bin/rails runner "Maintenance::Hourly.call"` once an hour

-## Support

-If you find RailsBump useful and would like to support the ongoing development, [buy me a coffee](https://www.buymeacoffee.com/279lcDtbF) or [become a sponsor](https://github.com/sponsors/manuelmeurer)!

 ## License

 This project is licensed under the MIT License - see the LICENSE.txt file for details.